gesquive/gop/README.md

 ## Installing

 ### Compile
-This project requires go 1.8+ to compile.
+This project requires go 1.8+ to compile, but will require go 1.11+ if you need to use go mod.
 Just run `go get -u github.com/gesquive/gop` and the executable should be built for you automatically in your `$GOPATH`.

 Optionally you can run `make install` to build and copy the executable to `/usr/local/bin/` with correct permissions.